cds-cto/crm-document-organizer/README.md

 - Download and install Tesseract OCR from the [UB-Mannheim repository](https://github.com/UB-Mannheim/tesseract/wiki)
 - Download and install Poppler from [poppler-windows](http://blog.alivate.com.au/poppler-windows/)
 - Add Popper to src/poppler

+## Deploy to production

+- Comment the code in src/ocr_service.py: TODO: comment when deploy to production
+- Run the command: `docker-compose up --build -d`